adipandas/adipandas.github.io/_posts/2020-03-01-vector-calculus.md

 \frac{\partial f}{\partial x_{n}}
 \end{bmatrix}\label{eq-grad2}$$

-At each point of a scalar-valued function, the gardient is a tangent vector, which represents an **infinitesimal change** in vector input.
-Notice that the gradient is represented as a column vector.
+At each point of a scalar-valued function, a gradient is a tangent vector representing an **infinitesimal change** in vector input.
+Notice that here a column vector is used to represent the gradient of the function at point $$x$$.

 ## Derivative

-Derivative at each point of scalar-valued function is a co-tangent vector, a linear form which expresses how much the scalar output of a function changes for a given infinitesimal change in input vector.
-Derivative of a scalar valued function is represented as a row vector.
+Derivative at each point of the scalar-valued function is a co-tangent vector, a linear form that expresses how much the scalar output of a function changes for a given infinitesimal change in the input vector.
+Notice, we represent the derivative of a scalar-valued function as a row vector.
+This is unlike the gradient vector (that used column vector).

 <p style="text-align:center;"><img src="/images/vector_calculus/derivative_f.png" alt="derivative of f"/></p> $$ \label{eq-derivative1}$$